Washington Township High School (New Jersey): The new WTHS

-The entire building was completed before the 1998-1999 school year.
-WTHS was now one building for the first time since the 1988-1989 school year.
+The entire building was completed before the 1998–1999 school year.
+WTHS was now one building for the first time since the 1988–1989 school year.
 The three parts of the building were renamed the 11/12 wing, core, and 9/10 wing, and hallways were renamed to integrate the building.
 Because the new building featured a new library, a united guidance office, and cafeteria for the 9/10 wing, the old libraries and guidance offices in each of the wings as well as the old 9/10 cafeteria were able to be renovated for other uses.

 Athletics

-The Washington Township High School Minutemen/Minutemaids compete in the Olympic Conference, which is comprised of public and private high schools located in Burlington, Camden and Gloucester counties, and operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 1,670 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The football team competes in the Continental Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2022–2024.
+The Washington Township High School Minutemen/Minutemaids compete in the Tri-County Conference, which is comprised of 23 public and private high schools located in the Camden, Cape May, Cumberland, Gloucester, and Salem counties, and operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+With 1,572 student athletes in grades 9–12 as of the 2022–2023 school year, the school was classified by the NJSIAA as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+The football team competes in the Continental Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

+The school was a part of the Olympic Conference from 1965 until 2021, when it transferred in the 2022–23 school year to the Tri-County Conference alongside the Salem County Career and Technical High School.
+The change was primarily for the school to face opponents who were closer geographically.

 The WTHS Sports Hall of Fame was founded in 1992 to honor outstanding WTHS athletes as well as residents of the township who have achieved success in athletics.